 Stakeholder Consultation for the REDD+ Process in the CAR October 25-26, 2012 in the conference room of the Ministry of Water, Forests, Hunting and Fishing.
-Workshop to validate the answers to the comments of the Forest Carbon Partnership Fund (FCPF) CT-REDD+ with the financial support of USAID/CAR PE and IUCN Answers to the comments made by members of the Participants Committee of the FCPF Issues to be addressed by CAR in Resolution PC/10/2011/2: 1.
+Workshop to validate the answers to the comments of the Forest Carbon CT-REDD+ with the financial support of USAID/CAR PE and IUCN Answers to the comments made by members of the Participants Committee of the FCPF Issues to be addressed by CAR in Resolution PC/10/2011/2: 1.
 Include the terms of reference for a comprehensive study on drivers and agents of deforestation and forest degradation, including the analysis of the role of industrial logging as a driver of deforestation and forest degradation; 2.
-Indicate the intention to conduct an in-depth participatory analysis of options to manage REDD+ funds in CAR, including the pros and cons of using the National Environment Fund (Fonds Environnemental National) to manage REDD+ funds and ascertaining how to ensure multi-stakeholder participation in decisions over funds allocation; The conclusion of the worksho are found in the annex of this report.
-3. Provide additional information on the pilot projects to be promoted as part of Readiness Preparation, indicating how these projects would be selected, the types of projects to be promoted, the actors eligible to implement these projects and the financing modalities; 4.
-Provide further information on the links between the FLEGT and REDD+ process, indicating concrete joint activities to be carried out during Readiness Preparation; 5.
-Revise the overall budget and calendar for the different R-PP components to ensure adequate financing to all components, particularly for conducting the Strategic Environmental and Social Assessment (R-PP Component 2.d), designing a monitoring system for social and environmental impacts and governance (R-PP Component 4.b), and supporting the ability of the National REDD+ Committee to ensure effective, representative multi-stakeholder oversight of the implementation of the R-PP.
+Indicate the intention to conduct an in-depth participatory analysis of options to manage REDD+ funds in CAR, including the pros and cons of using the National Environment Fund (Fonds Environnemental National) to manage REDD+ funds and ascertaining how to ensure multi-stakeholder participation in decisions over funds allocation; 3.
+Provide additional information on the pilot projects to be promoted as part of Readiness Preparation, indicating how these projects would be selected, the types of projects to be promoted, the actors eligible to implement these projects and the financing modalities; The conclusions of the workshop are found in the annex of this report.
+Partnership Fund (FCPF) Provide further information on the links between the FLEGT and REDD+ process, indicating concrete joint activities to be carried out during Readiness Preparation; Revise the overall budget and calendar for the different R-PP components to ensure adequate financing to all components, particularly for conducting the Strategic Environmental and Social Assessment (R-PP Component 2.d), designing a monitoring system for social and environmental impacts and governance (R-PP Component 4.b), and supporting the ability of the National REDD+ Committee to ensure effective, representative multi-stakeholder oversight of the implementation of the R-PP.